Find out how you can apply online for a secondary school place in the Family Portal.

 How do waiting lists work?

-If your application for a secondary place at your choice of school(s) has been refused, you are entitled to place your child's name on a waiting lists.
-Waiting lists must be held until at least 31 December 2017.
+If your application for a secondary place at your choice of school(s) has been refused, you are entitled to place your child's name on a waiting list.
+Waiting lists must be held until at least 31 December 2018.